wekan/tcl-tk-kanban/README.md

 - Sidebar with board navigation
 - Swimlanes for organizing work horizontally
 - Lists displayed in columns
-- Cards with drag-and-drop style organization
+- Cards with easy reordering via arrow controls (drag-and-drop style)
 - Full CRUD operations for all entities

 ## Requirements